crosslandwa/push-wrapper-example-site/README.md

 - ~~Fix timing when overdubbing notes on subsequent playback~~
 - ~~remove the 'restart' action from the serialized JSON representation~~

-- add test/define behaviour around load() method of Sequence when its playing
+- add tests/define behaviour around load() method of Sequence when its playing
 - ~~emit stopped event when unlooped sequence finishes~~
 - emit a 'restart' event?
 - test toJSON/load for unlooped sequence
-- addEventNow slightly undefined behaviour for stoppped
+- addEventNow slightly undefined behaviour for stopped

 ### Sequence API